Fluxgate (& other) Patents

 Patents that contain the phrase "magnetic signature" usually are

-refferring to an equivalent of a bar magnet aligned along the long axis
+referring to an equivalent of a bar magnet aligned along the long

-of a ship.
-The difference between these relates to the mass of
+axis of a ship.
+The difference between these relates to the

-a way to differentiate various classes of objects even to the level of
+about a way to differentiate various classes of objects even to

-field of a roadside sensor as varoious vehicles drive by.
-The
+magnetic field of a roadside sensor as various vehicles drive

-engine and axles clearly show up making it possible to classify
+by.
+The engine and axles clearly show up making it possible

 33